pterk/django-bop/README.rst

 Permissions' by Florian Apolloner.

-Although there are a few other_ permission backends I wanted a simple(r) backend that plays nive with a 'vanilla' django install.
+Although there are a few other_ permission backends I wanted a simple(r) backend that closely matches the existing django functionality.

 Installation
 ------------